1099-B Tips & Tax Guides

 Read articleTradeStation 1099-B TurboTax Import Issues — Stocks, Options, and Futures Done Right

-You closed 800 roundtrip trades this year, half on stocks and half on futures contracts.
-TradeStation just posted your tax documents — except there are three...
+You closed 800 round-trip trades this year, half on stocks and half on futures contracts.
+TradeStation just posted your tax documents — except there are thre...

 Read articleAlly Invest 1099-B Export and Import — Fix Inconsistent CSV Headers

-You log into Ally Invest looking for one PDF, get bounced through three menus, finally download your 1099B, and then TurboTax refuses to autoimport it.
-The d...
+You log into Ally Invest looking for one PDF, get bounced through three menus, finally download your 1099-B, and then TurboTax refuses to auto-import it.
+The...

 Read articleCash App Investing 1099-B Import: PDF-Only, No CSV, and How to Get It Into TurboTax

-You opened Cash App, tapped through to your tax documents, and downloaded the 1099B PDF.
+You opened Cash App, tapped through to your tax documents, and downloaded the 1099-B PDF.
 You went looking for a CSV export.
 You couldn't find one.
-Because th...
+Because t...

 Read articleM1 Finance 1099-B Import into TurboTax: When Pies Become 800 Form 8949 Rows